The Mercury News: Facilities

-The Mercury News is the largest tenant in the Towers @ 2nd high-rise office complex in downtown San Jose.
+The Mercury News is the largest tenant in the Towers at 2nd high-rise office complex in downtown San Jose.
 Business functions occupy the seventh floor of 4 North Second Street, while news staff and executives occupy the eighth floor, for a total of 33186 sqft.
 Printing and production of the Mercury News take place at the Bay Area News Group's facilities in Concord and Hayward in the East Bay.

 Originally, the Mercury and News published from various locations in downtown San Jose.
 From February 1967 to September 2014, the papers were headquartered in a 36 acre campus in suburban North San Jose, abutting the Nimitz Freeway (then State Route 17, now Interstate 880).
 The Web staff was originally co-located with the newsroom staff but moved to downtown San Jose in December 1996.
 Following the Mercury News return to the downtown area, Digital First Media sold the suburban campus to Super Micro Computer, Inc., which renamed it "Supermicro Green Computing Park".

 Older San Jose Mercury News newsboxes have black, white, and green stripes, while newer Mercury News newsboxes bear the paper's logo in white against a blue background.